More Than 25 Years of

 Facing criminal charges for driving under the influence (DUI) or another offense is a challenging experience that needs to be handled carefully.
 Sometimes even a traffic violation citation can lead to significant sanctions.
 If you have been arrested or received a traffic ticket in the San Francisco Bay Area, contacting a knowledgeable criminal defense attorney is an important step in protecting your rights.
-I am John Stanko, and I represent individuals in Marin County and throughout the Bay Area who have been charged with traffic violations, DUI, or other crimes.
-In addition to my criminal defense practice, which began in 1996, I also guide individuals who have been denied Social Security Disability (SSD) benefits through the appeals process.
-I am dedicated to making sure my clients know their rights, and I advocate forcefully on their behalf.
+I am John Stanko, and since 1996 I have represented individuals in Marin County and throughout the Bay Area who have been charged with traffic violations, DUI, or other crimes.
+As a Marin County DUI attorney, I am dedicated to making sure my clients know their rights, and I advocate forcefully on their behalf.

-Getting a traffic ticket is most often viewed as a hassle or inconvenience.
-Unfortunately, these citations can result in hefty fines, as well as a raise in your insurance premiums, and sometimes criminal penalties if they are ignored and pile up.
+Getting a traffic ticket is most often viewed as a hassle or inconvenience, since it is generally less serious than DUI.
+However, this perception can be misleading.
+Citations can result in hefty fines, as well as a raise in your insurance premiums, and sometimes criminal penalties if they are ignored and pile up.
 I am committed to helping drivers try to beat tickets, reduce their charges, or seek other alternatives to having points on their licenses.

 Many drivers who are subject to traffic citations may not know their options.
 For instance, if you have been accused of running a red light and issued a ticket generated by footage obtained from a red light camera, you can potentially try to get that ticket dismissed.
 For red light cameras to be legally relied upon, there must be proper signs as well as an appropriate time period for a yellow light and a clear photograph of the driver.
 If these criteria are not met, a citation may be dismissed.

-In addition to defending clients in DUI cases, the Law Office of John Stanko represents people accused of theft, domestic violence, and drug crimes, as well as other felonies and misdemeanors.
-I also assist individuals in expunging (dismissing) prior convictions from their public record, so that they may more easily move on with their lives in pursuing jobs and housing options that may be hindered by a prior criminal record.
+In addition to serving people who need a DUI lawyer in Marin County, the Law Office of John Stanko represents people accused of theft, domestic violence, and drug crimes, as well as other felonies and misdemeanors.
+I also assist individuals in expunging (dismissing) prior convictions from their public record so that they may more easily move on with their lives in pursuing jobs and housing options that may be hindered by a prior criminal record.

-The Law Office of John Stanko, Inc., represents individuals from Marin County and the surrounding San Francisco Bay Area counties in all aspects of criminal defense, traffic citations, and the Social Security (SSD) appeals process.
-If you need a lawyer to assert your rights, I am ready to fight for your needs and goals at every step of the way.
-I have represented hundreds of individuals from San Rafael, Fairfax, Novato, Mill Valley, Sausalito, San Francisco, Petaluma, Vallejo, and Oakland, as well as throughout Sonoma, Napa, Contra Costa, and Solano Counties.
-You can call me at 415-755-8899, 707-642-8900, or toll-free at 877-204-8900 to schedule a free consultation and learn more about your options, or you can complete our online form.
+The Law Office of John Stanko, represents individuals from Marin County and the surrounding San Francisco Bay Area counties in all aspects of drunk driving, traffic ticket and criminal defense cases.
+Whether you need a DUI lawyer to keep your license, or a drug crime attorney to fight a possession charge, I am ready to fight for your needs and goals at every step of the way.
+I have represented hundreds of individuals from San Rafael, Fairfax, Novato, Mill Valley, San Anselmo, Sausalito, San Francisco, Petaluma, Rohnert Park, Santa Rosa, Fairfield, Dixon, Vallejo, Benicia, and Oakland, as well as throughout Alameda, Contra Costa, Marin, Napa, Sonoma and Solano Counties.
+You can call me at 415-619-5304 to schedule a free consultation with a Marin County DUI attorney and learn more about your options, or you can complete our online form.